Avnet/RASynBoard-Out-of-Box-Demo/readme.md

 ## Application Errata

-This section lists the currently known and documented issues with the application
+Please refer to the [Release Notes](./releaseNotes.md) for details on known issues with this release

-1. Recording IMU data to the microSD card is currently not working
-1. Outputting IMU data to the debug serial port is not currently working

 # Getting Started